SuperaNova/lexor_interpreter/docs/EVALUATION.md

 # LEXOR Evaluator

 The Evaluator is responsible for executing the structured AST produced by the parser.
-The logic is defined in `src/evaluator.rs`.
+The logic is strictly isolated from standard Input/Output inside `core/src/evaluator.rs`.

 ## Runtime Objects (`object.rs`)
 The Evaluator uses the `Object` enum to represent variables dynamically during runtime.